mendersoftware/mender-docs/02.Overview/11.Security/docs.md

 The client initiates all communication in the Mender system by connecting to the server.
 The client devices does not require any open ports that are listening for incoming connections.
-As long as the Mender client can connect to the server and storage proxy using TLS, then updates can be installed.
+As long as the Mender client can connect to the server and storage proxy using TLS, you can schedule updates.

 ### User -- Device